Your Health Care Coverage

 Appealing a Denial

-Plans are required to give you an independent review request form when they deny a treatment and again if they deny your appeal.
+Companies must give you an independent review request form when they first deny a treatment and again if they deny your appeal.
 You can skip the appeal process if you or your doctor believes your condition is life threatening.

 You have a right to an independent review for denials of